Directly incurred costs - BBSRC

 Staff

-The payroll costs of all staff, full or part-time, who work on the project, and whose time can be supported by a full audit trail may be included.
-The need for such staff should be justified in the justification of resources attachment.
+The payroll costs of all staff on the project, full or part-time, whose time can be supported by a full audit trail can be included.
+These staff should be justified in the resources and cost justification.

 Data-driven research and the development of associated methods, tools and resources are an integral part of contemporary bioscience.
-As such, staff support can be requested in the following three areas.
+Staff support can be requested in the following areas.

 Research data management